Lassoed Boosting and Linear Prediction in the Equities Market: Introduction

-Our hope is that, for some data, a good solution does not necessarily belong to the grid of (proportional) solutions generated by the relaxed lasso; using boosting to rebuild coefficients helps us explore possibly better solutions that can be picked up during the validation or cross-validation process, which is the main motivation behind this paper.
-Our method complements the use of the relaxed lasso in practice.

-Both lassoed boosting and the relaxed lasso can be connected to a strand of literature on refitting strategies of the lasso, see, for example, \cite{chzhenetal2019lassorefit} and references therein.
-The idea of combining the lasso with LS-boost is incredibly simple and it comes with some obvious benefits.
-By using LS-boost in the second stage, we hope to (1) mitigate the overshrinkage problem of the lasso by using a large iteration number in LS-boost if needed; (2) remove the proportional constraints when spawning solutions so that coefficient paths can grow freely; (3) give the estimation procedure a second chance in variable selection by using LS-boost to select variables again, increasing the likelihood of finding a sparser model; (4) find better solutions by tuning both the lasso and LS-boost procedures.
+Both lassoed boosting and the relaxed lasso can be connected to a strand of literature on refitting strategies (see, e.g., \cite{chzhenetal2019lassorefit} and references therein).
+The simple idea of combining the lasso with LS-boost comes with some obvious benefits.
+Using a large iteration number in the second stage, LS-boost should (a) mitigate the overshrinkage problem of the lasso; (b) remove the proportional constraints when spawning solutions so that coefficient paths can grow freely; and (c) give the estimation procedure a second chance, increasing the likelihood of finding a sparser model.
+Moreover, tuning both the lasso and LS-boost procedures should lead to better solutions.

-This paper includes the following discussions.
-First, we propose the method of lassoed boosting and show its good performance in the same simulation experiment as in \cite{hastie2017extended} and in an application.
-Second, built upon the results in \cite{freundetal2017boosting} (hereafter FGM), we discuss the convergence property of LS-boost and the faster rate of lassoed boosting under certain scenarios.
-Third, based on the idea of integrated gradients in \cite{sundararajan2017attribution}, we use path integrated gradients to study the difference in parameter attribution between the lasso and LS-boost.
-We show that the lasso and LS-boost in general exhibit different parameter attribution patterns, providing a new perspective on the comparison of these two methods.
+This paper discusses the method of lassoed boosting and its good performance in the simulation experiment in \cite{hastie2017extended} and an application.
+Based on the results in \cite{freundetal2017boosting} (hereafter FGM), we also discuss the convergence rate of lassoed boosting estimator.
+We apply lassoed boosting to predict equity returns and compare the results to several other methods.
 An R package \texttt{lboost} that implements our method can be found at \url{https://github.com/xhuang20/lboost}.

 The rest of the paper is organized as follows.
-Section 2 discusses the convergence property of LS-boost and lassoed boost.
+Section 2 discusses the convergence property of LS-boost and lassoed boosting.
 Section 3 introduces several other two-stage methods.
-Section 4 discusses the simulation experiment.
-An application of predicting returns and an example of parameter attribution in the lasso and LS-boost are given in Section 5.
+Section 4 discusses the simulation experiment, and Section 5, the application to equity-returns prediction.
 Section 6 concludes.
-The Online Supplement contains all proofs, additional discussions and figures.
+The online supplement contains all proofs, additional discussions, and figures.